Chess-Spyder/pgn4people-poc/README.md

 * __pgn4people-poc__ is a _demonstration_, or _proof of concept_.
 It is not a mature product able to fulfill any chess-analysis need.
   * There is essentially zero chess-specific logic in __pgn4people-poc__.
 The PGN is not analyzed from a chess point of view.
 E.g., the “movetext” “Nf3” means no more to __pgn4people-poc__ than would “xq5r”.
   * Instead, the logic of __pgn4people-poc__ is, more abstractly, an alternative method for visualizing complex trees.
-* Any text annotations in the PGN file are ignored.
 * There is no graphical user interface for __pgn4people-poc__.
 Instead, __pgn4people-poc__ is configured to:
   * Display its output to the terminal
   * Receive instructions from the user from the command line.
     * Thus references above like “she simply clicks on one of the halfmoves available at that point” are aspirational.
 The ability to click on a move is not currently implemented.
+* Any text annotations in the PGN file are ignored.
+* Only the first game of a multi-game PGN file is considered.

 # Playing around with __pgn4people-poc__
 The main point of __pgn4people-poc__ is to serve as a demo of a new paradigm that might well be instantly grasped once the above description is read.
 (I had to code __pgn4people-poc__ in order to prepare the examples, but now that that is done, the examples themselves do the explaining.)
 But if you’d like to actually play around with the program, using it to navigate either the included sample PGN file or a PGN file of your own, feel free!
 This section is for you.